As a member of the AAP faculty, there are a variety of resources available to assist you in your administrative and pedagogical responsibilities.

 - Complete the I-9 Form

-- Review and sign Respect@Cornell (required to keep your appointment active, please complete no later than five business days after your appointment date).
+- Review and sign Responsibility@Cornell (required to keep your appointment active, please complete no later than five business days after your appointment date).
 Once you electronically sign the form in Workday, you will need to complete the online program by following these instructions.

 - Review and sign the Inventions and Related Property Rights Assignment Form (PDF) (required to keep your appointment active, please complete no later than five business days after your appointment date).